 53,000 hoverboards recalled over battery fire hazard after deaths of 2 sisters

-After two deaths, Jetson, the maker of electric bikes, scooters and hoverboards, has recalled one of its hoverboard models due to the risk posed by its lithium-ion battery packs of overheating and starting fires.
+After two deaths, a maker of electric bikes, scooters and other mobility products has recalled one of its hoverboard models because its lithium-ion battery pack can overheat and cause fires.

-The recall of approximately 53,000 42-volt Jetson Rogue self-balancing hoverboards comes after two girls died in a fire in April 2022 in Hellertown, Pennsylvania, with the personal transportation device identified as "the point of origin," according to the Consumer Product Safety Commission's announcement.
+The recall of 53,000 Jetson Rogue self-balancing hoverboards, made by Jetson Electric, comes after two girls died in a fire in April 2022 in Hellertown, Pennsylvania, with the personal transportation device identified as "the point of origin," according to the Consumer Product Safety Commission's announcement.

 The Hellertown Borough fire marshal determined the hoverboard started the fire that killed two sisters, ages 10 and 15, the CPSC said.
 It's unclear, however, exactly what caused the fire, which spread across the girls' house and also caused smoke inhalation injuries to their parents, the agency said in the release.